 - global splenic infarction, entire spleen is hypoenhancing, e.g. in splenic torsion

 In the chronic phase, infarcts may disappear completely, but more commonly, they may reveal progressive volume loss caused by fibrotic contraction of the infarct, with hypertrophy of the surrounding normal spleen 7,9.
 Alternatively, if the infarct liquefies, a cystic lesion may be left with fluid density centrally 9.

 Treatment and prognosis

-Initial management usually consists of hydration, analgesics, and frequent monitoring, with the resolution of symptoms in 7-to-14 days.
-Splenectomy was performed for persistent symptoms or complications.
+Initial management usually consists of hydration, analgesics, and frequent monitoring, with the resolution of symptoms in 7-14 days.
+Splenectomy can be performed for persistent symptoms or complications.

-Some complications are encountered, more frequently in patients with an embolic aetiology.
+Some complications are encountered, more frequently in patients with an embolic etiology.
 These include:

 - formation of a splenic pseudocyst(s)